-A NEW MODEL FOR THE WAY FASCIA FUNCTIONS
+FASCIA, TENSEGRITY AND FLUID DYNAMICS: A NEW MODEL FOR LOOKING AT THE WAY FASCIA FUNCTIONS

 The fascial tissue has a ubiquitous distribution in the body system; it is able to wrap, interpenetrate, support, and form the bloodstream, bone tissue, meningeal tissue, organs, and skeletal muscles.
 The fascia creates different interdependent layers with several depths, from the skin to the periosteum, forming a three-dimensional mechano-metabolic structure.

 This is a fairly common definition of FASCIA, which I have always thought of as the tough, cellophane-like membrane that makes up the covering or sheath that surrounds bones, nerves, blood vessels, organs, and as we mostly think of, muscles.
 However, pay close attention as Dr. Bordoni hits us with a new concept, a concept so revolutionary that he is creating an entire new model for thinking about both the anatomy (structure) and physiology (function) of fascia.

 The fascia includes everything that presumes the presence of collagen/connective tissue or from which it is derived.
 All the tissue considered as “specialized connective tissue” of mesodermal derivation are inserted into the fascial system.
 These include blood, bone, cartilage, adipose tissue, hematopoietic tissue, and lymphatic tissue.
 The fascial system has no discontinuity in its path, with layers of different characteristics and properties overlapping